 Chair is subject to whole group

 Few people know, however, that the chair is subject to the authority of the whole group.
 If the chair says that a given subject is not relevant to the discussion, or refuses to recognize someone who is entitled to speak, any two members can appeal.
 When that happens, the group makes the decision.

 Just say “appeal!”

-All that is necessary is for a member to say, “I appeal the ruling of the chair.”
+All that is necessary is for a member to say, “I appeal from the ruling of the chair.”
 If your group operates informally, the single word “Appeal!” will be enough.
 If another member then says “second,” the chair must turn to the group as a whole to decide.
-Appeals pertaining to language and decorum cannot be debated, but other types may be debatable.
+Appeals pertaining to language, decorum, and the order of business cannot be debated, but other types may be debatable.

 Process to handle appeal